Electric ice augers vs manual augers showdown: which one should you take out with you this ice fishing season?

 Also, manual augers are substantially quieter, so you can create holes and catch unassuming fish.
 It is the most preferable option for stealthy anglers.

 The main thing that affects the cost of any manual auger is the fact that you use elbow grease to drill holes and not a motor.
+Manual Augers cost a fraction of the cost of electric ones, so they are budget friendly.

 You won’t find any motors or additional features that take on most of the workload, and as you’ll be using your power.
 This means that they cost much less than electric ice augers.
 Less moving parts means saving cash on maintenance.
 You’ll also spend less time maintaining a manual auger, freeing up your time for other things.